Wednesday, December 31, 2008

 come on everyone, lets see some smoke

 5x4 was a performance piece that involved 20 performers interacting with 20 regular household items for over an hour.
 Each person was given a taped-off section, amongst a grid of other performers, to interact, personify and become involved with the item of their choice.
 Objects ranged from garbage cans, armchairs, mannequins, tables, books, to coat racks.
 Abstract soundscapes played and each person climbed, wrestled, lifted, and moved their object to it's within it's physical limits.
+I was actually quite disappointed to hear that this would be a one-time performance.
+Each and every onlooker was fully engaged in this very physical performance.
+Although wildly entertaining and interesting, time is money and these spaces are not cheap to rent.
+At least the performance will live on through photographic proof.

 Speaking of photography; this experience was actually a rare treat to capture from behind the lens.
 For a minute it almost felt like one of those silly tutorials that camera shows will put on where they'll have one or two well-lit models in a studio setting that fat old white guys will photograph to their hearts content, except on a much larger scale.
 The treat was that I had free range to photograph 20 individuals freely in a beautifully lit setting.
 I decided to avoid the distractions of flash photography, and went fully manual to avoid that "beep" when using auto-focus.
 I definitely did not want to be "that guy" who's clicking, flashing, and stepping on everyone throughout the entire performance.